cdouglass/random_fun/README.md

 The seed consists of 16 bytes (128 bits of randomness) obtained from the random.org HTTP API.

-##Not implemented (yet)
+## Not implemented (yet)
-* Any sort of error handling at all
+* Any sort of error handling at all - if a request fails, the program will `panic!()`.
+However, the worst case here is that the program will quit with an unhelpful error message and fail to write the image file.
+Rust's memory safety guarantees continue to hold.
-* Checking random.org quota status (but as this uses a CSPRNG to use entropy efficiently, we're not likely to hit the quota with reasonable usage)
+* Checking random.org quota status.
+Since this program requests only small quantities of randomness at a time and uses a PRNG to stretch out its supply of entropy, we're not likely to hit the quota with reasonable usage.
+You would need to run it over 7,000 times in one day to use up your IP address's quota.
 * Including user's email address in user agent (good manners, so that if I made a mistake and the program misbehaves, random.org can let me know)
-* CLI flags to choose file name, image size, or amount of entropy to require
+* CLI flags to choose output file name, image size, or amount of entropy to require